Covering and tiling hypergraphs with tight cycles: Hypergraph regularity and regular slice lemma

-In this section we state the version of the regularity lemma (Theorem~\ref{theorem:regularslices}) due to Allen, Böttcher, Cooley and Mycroft~\cite{AllenBottcherCooleyMycroft2016}, which they call the \emph{regular slice lemma}.
-A similar lemma was previously applied by Haxell, \L{}uczak, Peng, Rödl, Ruci\'{n}ski and Skokan in the case of $3$-graphs \cite{HaxellEtAl2009}.
+In this section we state the version of the regularity lemma (Theorem~\ref{theorem:regularslices}) due to Allen, B\"ottcher, Cooley and Mycroft~\cite{AllenBottcherCooleyMycroft2017}, which they call the \emph{regular slice lemma}.
+A similar lemma was previously applied by Haxell, \L{}uczak, Peng, R\"odl, Ruci\'{n}ski and Skokan in the case of $3$-graphs \cite{HaxellEtAl2009}.
 This lemma says that all $k$-graphs $G$ admit a regular slice $\J$, which is a regular multipartite $(k-1)$-complex whose vertex classes have equal size such that $G$ is regular with respect to~$\J$.